fontforge/libspiro/bezctx.md

 ## FontForge

 First the header file.
-This declares a routine which will create a fontforge bezier context, and another which will finish off (and free) the context.
-This last routine returns a collection of splines, a splineset, fontforge's internal bezier contour type.
+This declares a routine which will create a fontforge bézier context, and another which will finish off (and free) the context.
+This last routine returns a collection of splines, a splineset, fontforge's internal bézier contour type.

 ```c
 /* bezctx_ff.h */